Policy on responsible and sustainable investment

 Norm-based screening

-A UN initiative that lays down ten general principles for businesses’ work relating to the environment, anti-corruption, employee rights, human rights, etc.
+A UN initiative that lays down ten general principles for businesses’ work relating to the environment, anti-corruption, labour rights, human rights, etc.

 These lay down a number of principles on responsible corporate behaviour, of which the most important ones are human rights, the environment, working conditions and anti-corruption.